Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 you can find a few more details on the course as well as the lecture notes, I created.

-The NSs, BHs and GWs course is currently coordinated by Dr Daniele Viganò and taught by several
+The NSs, BHs and GWs course was coordinated by Dr Daniele Viganò and taught by several

 LECTURE NOTES: